badgeteam/website/content/en/docs/Badges/MCH2022/getting-started/sdcard/_index.md

 nodateline: true
 weight: 1
 ---
+# I inserted the card correctly, but it doesn't work.

+Format the card as `FAT32` *not* `exFAT`, please.
+And if you are using a humongous 12TB Super SD Card, maybe try a cheap, small one from the grocery store :)

 # Oh Noes!
 I broke off the little metal thingie of the SD Card holder!